Scientific Name

 Description

-Sedum oxypetalum is a succulent shrub with much-branched stems with flaking bark and papillose twigs that hold green, finely papillose leaves with a small notch at the tip.
+Sedum oxypetalum is a succulent shrub with many-branched stems that have flaking bark and papillose twigs bearing green, finely papillose leaves with a small notch at the tip.
 It can grow up to 3.3 feet (1 m) tall.
 The fruiting branches are deciduous with a distinct, predefined abscission layer.
 The leaves are oblanceolate or obovate, measuring up to 2.4 inches (6 cm) long and 0.8 inches (2 cm) wide.

-The flowers are fragrant, star-shaped, white with a pinkish-apricot center, and appear in cymes with 3 or 4 branches in summer.
+The fragrant, star-shaped flowers are white with a pinkish-apricot center.
+In summer, they appear in cymes with 3 or 4 branches.

 See more at How to Grow and Care for Sedum.